OmegaSquad82/bluebuilds/README.md

 ### 464XLAT for IPv6-only

 Fedora packages [clatd](https://packages.fedoraproject.org/pkgs/clatd/clatd/index.html) to translates flows from an IPv6-only client to IPv4 hosts via NAT46, so it can be transmitted and translated back via NAT64 in a PLAT device, e.g. at the edge in a CPE or in an ISP network.

-This feature likely is not functional, yet.
+Although `clatd` is functional there was no actual testing in my networks, yet.

 ### Swap on ZRAM

-Fedora uses [Swap on ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) by default on all Spins, the [systemd-zram-generator](https://github.com/systemd/zram-generator) is available to configure compressed drives, including setting it up as swap.
+Fedora uses [Swap on ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) by default on all Spins, the derivatives used here are generally no different.
+There exist several packages to configure compressed drives and setting one up for swap.
+We're using the [systemd-zram-generator](https://github.com/systemd/zram-generator) by installing `zram-generator-defaults` package.

-Starting with v1.2.1 the zram-generator supports (via https://github.com/systemd/zram-generator/issues/178 and https://github.com/systemd/zram-generator/pull/200) configuring secondary compression algorithms and associated parameters to recompress pages on a zram drive triggering it by touching a knob in sysfs.
+Starting with v1.2.1 the zram-generator supports (via https://github.com/systemd/zram-generator/issues/178 and https://github.com/systemd/zram-generator/pull/200) configuring secondary compression algorithms and associated parameters to recompress pages on a zram drive, which needs to be triggered by touching a knob in sysfs.

 This allows for some flexibility.

-A first scenario would've only compressed huge pages once every three minutes, now a second but more generic use case lets zram absorb swapped out pages quickly but over time would try to recompress every single one of them in batches.
+Here the system is configured for zram to absorb swapped out pages quickly and over time it should try to recompress all pages in small batches.

-It is important to know that in zram terms _incompressible_ pages are called huge; the Memory Management subsystem also knows [`huge pages`](https://docs.kernel.org/admin-guide/mm/concepts.html#huge-pages) but means something different.
+It is important to know that in zram terms _incompressible_ pages are called huge; the Memory Management subsystem also knows [`huge pages`](https://docs.kernel.org/admin-guide/mm/concepts.html#huge-pages) but means something entirely different.

 #### Implementation

-zram is [configured](files/system/etc/systemd/zram-generator.conf) to use `lz4` as a fast, low-latency compression algorithm and both `zstd` and `lz4hc` were selected for recompression.
-A default to recompress both `huge` and `idle` pages is used and a maximum of `4096` pages (up to 16 MiB) was selected to not produce unduly burden on the CPU.
+zram is [configured](files/system/etc/systemd/zram-generator.conf) to use `lz4` as a fast, low-latency compression algorithm and both `zstd` and `lz4hc` were selected as secondary ones.
+A default to once every minute try to recompress a maximum of `4096` pages (up to 16 MiB) was selected to not produce unduly burden on the CPU.
+Any previous discrimination between either idle and huge pages has been removed for simplicity.

-The system uses a [zram-recompression.timer](files/system/etc/systemd/system/zram-recompression.timer) to orchestrate the one-off execution of [zram-recompression.service](files/system/etc/systemd/system/zram-recompression.service) which in turn calls [recompress-zram](files/system/usr/bin/recompress-zram) script.
-It has grown quite a bit, most functionality exists for debugging purposes.
-It will first mark `all` pages as idle, then trigger recompression and finally memory compaction.
+The system uses a [zram-recompression.timer](files/system/etc/systemd/system/zram-recompression.timer) to orchestrate the one-off execution of [zram-recompression.service](files/system/etc/systemd/system/zram-recompression.service).
+Since freed memory is likely to become fragmented another set of systemd units, [zram-compaction.service](files/system/etc/systemd/system/zram-compaction.service) and [zram-compaction.timer](files/system/etc/systemd/system/zram-compaction.timer) have been created.
+The Service units are designed to trigger either compaction or recompression for all existing zram devices.

 #### Outcome

 On a severely memory constrained device with only 4 GiB, I've observed ratios of roughly 30..40% during normal usage scenarios (Browser, Electron Shells, E-Mail, Password Databases, Synchronization, ...) while the system stays _mostly_ reactive.
-With this configuration I try to achieve a good user experience, but the capabilities of it are still limited.
+With this configuration I try to achieve a good user experience, but the capabilities of this system are still limited.

 #### Blogs